history

 investigating the changes in theory over time

-1. Theorising revises the history of practice
+- Revisions to the history of practice

 Theory reorganises past, present, and future practice.

-It selects which practices we carry forward from the past, which practices are available options, and which practices hold the most promise.
+It selects which practices we carry forward from the past, which practices are available options, and which practices hold the most promise. - Reformulations of subjects and objects of practice

 Theory outlines ‘who’ performs practices (administrators, organisers, managers, leaders).

-It also outlines ‘what’ practices count (maintaining a system, anticipating situations or interpersonal feedback, or influencing stakeholder impressions).
+It also outlines ‘what’ practices count (decision-making and problem-solving, optimising operations, intervening in workplace situations or morale, or influencing stakeholder impressions). - Recalibrations of modes for evidencing practice

 Theory specifies the standards and procedures for evidence.
-These standards and procedures change over time, as theories do.
+These standards and procedures change over time, as theories do. - Reconfigurations to institutionalised research and training programmes

 Theory is reflected in trends of producing, disseminating, and utilising knowledge.